 The Alternative Dispute Resolution (ADR) practice group at Pullman & Comley offers mediation and arbitration services in complex civil matters in state and federal court, including commercial, construction, employment, environmental, health care, insurance, personal injury and probate disputes.
-In addition, the ADR practice offers services in all family and matrimonial matters including financial, custody and parenting disputes.

 Pullman & Comley’s ADR practice is led by Retired Judge Robert L. Holzberg, who served as a Connecticut Superior Court judge for more than 20 years before retiring from the bench in September, 2012.
 While on the bench he served as the presiding judge for civil matters in the Middlesex, New Britain and Waterbury judicial districts, and most recently served as the Administrative Judge and Presiding Judge-Civil for Middlesex Judicial District.
 During his career, he earned a reputation for his skill in crafting settlements in some of Connecticut's highest profile and complex cases and became one of the state's most sought-after mediators.
+Judge Holzberg’s mediation and arbitration skill have been consistently recognized by counsel and his peers.
+He has been recognized for the past two years by Chambers which described him as a “mediation savant.”
+He has also been recognized as a Best Lawyer since 2018 and a Super Lawyer since 2014.
+In 2023 he was recognized by Best Lawyer as Best Mediator and Best Arbitrator.

-Michael E. Riley, Retired Connecticut Superior Court Judge, also joined the Firm in May, 2017 after 13 years of service as a Superior Court Judge.
+Michael E. Riley, Retired Connecticut Superior Court Judge, joined the firm in May, 2017 after 13 years of service as a Superior Court Judge.
 As a member of the bench, he served as the Administrative Judge and as Presiding Judge for civil matters in the Judicial District of Windham and most recently as the mediation judge in the Hartford Judicial District Mediation Center.
 Retired Judge Riley serves as a mediator and arbitrator in state and federal court civil matters.

 Other members of the ADR practice include American Arbitration Association (AAA)-qualified attorneys Andrew C. Glassman, a member of the Commercial Arbitration Panel and the Employment Arbitration Panel with 35 years of corporate and commercial transactional experience, and James T. (Tim) Shearin, who handles mediations and arbitrations of business disputes.
 Tim is a seasoned litigator who has prosecuted and defended corporate clients in disputes involving breach of fiduciary duty claims; challenged mergers and acquisitions; contract breaches; non-compete, non-solicitation and non-poach agreements; intellectual property, and unfair competition assertions.